PH Design and Construction 5 Star Google Reviews

 Understanding the cost to build a custom home in your specific area includes factoring in these utility connection requirements, which can add $10,000 to $60,000 to your project depending on site conditions.

 Building a custom home requires numerous permits and regulatory approvals.
-While some custom home builders include basic building permits in their quotes, many associated fees fall outside the construction contract.
+While some builders include basic building permits in their quotes, many associated fees fall outside the construction contract.

 Building Permits and Inspections

-Building permit costs typically range from 0.5-2% of your construction value.
+Building permit costs typically range from 0.5–2% of your construction value.
 For a $750,000 home, expect permit fees between $3,750 and $15,000.
-These fees cover building permit, electrical permit, plumbing permit, mechanical (HVAC) permit, and various inspections throughout construction (foundation, framing, rough-ins, final).
+These fees cover the building, electrical, plumbing, and mechanical (HVAC) permits, plus all required inspections throughout construction.
+Some municipalities also charge additional plan review fees of $1,000 – $5,000 for code compliance review.

 Impact Fees and Special Assessments